philgentric/klik/README.md

 this will fetch the last master source code.

-### For git, if you prefer an application instead of a command line tool
+If you prefer an application instead of a command line tool, install github desktop:

-Install  github desktop:

 https://desktop.github.com